 Backgrounder

-My Dad, Elwyn Jones Darden, was a radio operator on a B-17 bomber in the Eighth Air Force in England during World War II.
+My Dad, Elwyn Jones Darden, was a radio operator on a B-17 bomber in the U.S. Army Eighth Air Force in England during World War II.

-This is an attempt to catalogue some of his stories that he told us when we were kids.
+This is an attempt to catalogue some of the stories that he told us when we were kids.

-Dad was a member of the 303rd Bomb Group (Hell’s Angels) based in Molesworth.
+Dad was a member of the 303rd Bomb Group (Hell’s Angels) based in Molesworth, England.
 His crew was assigned to the 359th Bomb Squadron.
 His serial number was 34621609.

-His crew included: Jack Bailey, pilot; Guy Hall, co-pilot; David “Moose” Johnson, bombardier; Glen “Swede” Swenson, navigator; Carl Muller, top turret/engineer; Billy McGuire, waist gunner; Donald Geng, ball turret gunner; and Merle Eckert, tail gunner.
-In this photo, dad is first from the left on the front row followed by Muller, McGuire, Eckert and Geng.
-Second row from the left is Bailey, Hall, Swenson and Johnson.
+His crew included Jack Bailey, pilot; Guy Hall, co-pilot; David “Moose” Johnson, bombardier; Glen “Swede” Swenson, navigator; Carl Muller, top turret/engineer; Billy McGuire, waist gunner; Donald Geng, ball turret gunner; and Merle Eckert, tail gunner.
+In this photo, Dad is first from the left on the front row, followed by Muller, McGuire, Eckert and Geng.
+In the second row from the left are Bailey, Hall, Swenson and Johnson.